 Find the latest news and events from the Gloucestershire Dyslexia Association.

 Send us an email onand we will get back to you.

-Use our helpline manned by a volunteer, to ask questions or just if you need someone to talk to.
+Use our helpline manned by a volunteer, to ask questions.

 Claire’s passion to get involved with the charity was sparked by fighting for the needs of her son who is severely dyslexic.
 Her day job is as a press officer for a tech charity.
 She was previously a BBC journalist; managed a community radio station and has been a college and adult education tutor.